withings-sas/dropshipment-api-code-snippets/README.md

 **Warning** : tests won't run properly when the `main()` function of the file is uncommented.

+### Feedbacks

+What do you think of the snippets?
+Are they helpful?
+Can they be improved?
+Let us know by answering [these three questions](https://withings.typeform.com/to/oDi2P0KT).

+Also, feel free to fill in an issue if you find an issue with this project.

 ### Changelog

 - v1 : First version of the code snippets